When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 They can provide information about specific assistance providers and also establish contact with them

-Procedure pilots can be consulted throughout the entire procedure.
-They can also participate in the planning procedure as support
+Procedure guides can be consulted throughout the entire procedure.
+They can also take part in the planning procedure as support.

 When and how does counselling take place?

-Counselling by procedure guides can take place at any time before or during the procedure for applying for integration assistance
+Counselling by procedure pilots can take place at any time before or during the procedure for applying for integration assistance benefits

-The person concerned or their relatives can contact the procedure guides
+The person concerned or their relatives can contact the procedural counsellors

 It usually takes the form of an initial telephone or face-to-face meeting at the authority

-The initial focus of the counselling is to assess the personal situation: Who needs counselling and support?
+The initial focus of the counselling is on assessing the personal situation: Who needs counselling and support?
 What impairments exist?
 What difficulties are there in participating in society?
 What are the wishes and goals of those affected and their relatives?

 This is followed by a realistic assessment of the need for help and counselling or referral to the responsible public agency or other agencies in the regional help network